noorwachid/dwm/README.md

 # DWM
 ## Highlighted Features
 ### Gaps
-I have modified all layout to have gaps.
-And you could toggle the gap with `^P`.
+What are you looking for now days!
+I have modified all layout to have gaps its not like `gaps` or `uselessgap` that tried to change multiple things with one thing.
+I added each layout to have correct gapping behaviour like what I want.
+Even you could toggle the gap with `^P`.

+If you are not meme person you can use `nogaps` branch that has no gaps code in it.

 ![togglegap.gif](togglegap.gif)